chiesa santaurea

 Di Redazione

-Eleonora è una web writer Freelance, influencer sui social media, altruista e un imprenditore che crea e commercializza contenuti digitali.
-Si occupa di scrittura online e blogging, ottimizza i testi per landing page e siti web.
+Marco è una web writer Freelance, influencer sui social media, imprenditore digitale che crea e commercializza contenuti digitali.
+Si occupa di scrittura online e blogging, ottimizza i testi per landing page e siti web e soprattutto ama il Mare!